golemfactory/golem-docs/src/pages/docs/creators/ray/conversion-to-ray-on-golem-tutorial.md

 shared connection to 192.168.0.3 closed.
 ```

 Notice how at first, there is only one node, and after the computation, there is more.
 This is Ray autoscaler at work.
-If you increase `DEAL_CNT` or rerun the app, the difference will be more visible
-When you resubmit the app to the cluster fast enough, all the nodes will be available right from the beginning.
+The time needed to add new nodes might be too big for you to notice when you run the dds.py code as it is.
+If you increase `DEAL_CNT` and/or rerun the app, the difference will be more visible

 ```bash
 ray submit golem-cluster.yaml dds.py